-But here’s the most important point: Newton wouldn’t be able to reconcile this tilting top with the symmetrical collapse that followed.
+But here’s the most important point: Newton wouldn’t be able to reconcile this tilting top with the symmetrical descent that followed.
 With the top tilting at approximately 23 degrees, how could it be exerting a uniform, symmetrical pressure on the floors below?
 In fact, how could it exert any force at all?
-And how could all of the building’s 47 core columns fail uniformly given that the collapse wasn’t symmetrical when it started.
+And how could all of the building’s 47 core columns fail uniformly given that the destruction wasn’t symmetrical when it started.

 Newton wouldn’t have bought it.

 David Ray Griffin addresses this in his excellent essay, “The destruction of the World Trade Center: Why the official account can’t be true” (You can find it in The Hidden History of 9-11, edited by Paul Zarembka.
 The tilting tower is discussed on page 91.)
 Richard Gage also analyses the collapse of the WTC, and deals with the south tower conundrum, in the film 9/11 Blueprint for Truth.